 CD rates rise and fall, but in a fairly slow manner.
 If the economy is in a slump and interest rates are in a prolonged low-rate cycle, you don't want to get stuck buying a bunch of long-term CDs with low interest rates.

 Laddering CDs -- which means buying CDs with staggered maturity dates -- can help you beat lengthy low-rate cycles because it allows you to take advantage of interest rates spread over months or years while keeping some liquidity.
 Laddering takes advantage of the fact that the highest interest rates almost always are paid to the longest-term CDs.
-In other words, a 5-year CD is almost always going to have a higher rate than a 1-year CD.
+In other words, a five-year CD is almost always going to have a higher rate than a one-year CD.